 2 Big Reasons Healthcare Needs Innovative Approaches in Antibiotic Stewardship

-By Rosie Lyles, MD, MHA, MSc | April 11, 2018
+By Rosie Lyles, MD, MHA, MSc, FACA | April 11, 2018

 Director of Clinicial Affairs

 Rosie Lyles, MD, MHA, MSc, FACA is the director of clinical affairs at Medline.
 She serves as the infectious disease expert and primary medical lead for numerous healthcare businesses, while developing complex clinical strategies and supporting the product life cycle to post market and clinical follow-up.

 With over a decade of experience investigating healthcare associated infections (HAIs) with a particular focus on hospital epidemiology and prevention of multidrug-resistant organisms (MDROs) infections across the continuum of care, Dr. Lyles has led breakthrough clinical research, changing national guidelines and recommendations that improved patient care and outcomes for the Centers of Disease Control and Prevention (CDC) and the Chicago Prevention and Intervention Epicenter with numerous authored peer-reviewed journal articles related to infectious disease epidemiology.
 She is an active member of the Infectious Disease Society of America (IDSA) and the Society for Healthcare Epidemiology of America (SHEA).